 How do I stay updated with COVID-19?

-We will continue to keep ECMS families and staff updated with advice in accordance with national public health guidelines to ensure the health and safety of children and staff in our centres.
-You can also receive updates via the following:
+We will continue to keep you updated with advice that follows the national public health guidelines to ensure the health and safety of children and staff in our centres.

-- Video resources with information and tips are available from the Department of Health website.
+Video resources with information and tips from the DHHS website.

-- Call the National Coronavirus Health Information Line on 1800 020 080.
-It operates 24 hours a day, seven days a week.
+The National Coronavirus Health Information Line (call 1800 020 080), which operates 24 hours a day, seven days a week.